-The Tea Party movement shares with Fascism an obsessive preoccupation with community decline, humiliation, and victimhood, as well as compensatory cults of unity, energy, and purity, in which a mass-based party of committed nationalist militants embrace a credo of violence and ideology-driven armed militias (https://arnulfo.wordpress.com/2016/01/05/the-oregon-militia/ ).
+While the political ideology of the alt-right is not an exact match of the European fascism of the 1930´s, there are troubling parallels between the events that lead to the Second World War and the circumstances of the early Twenty-First Century (https://arnulfo.wordpress.com/2016/01/05/fascism/ ).
+The alt-right movement shares with Fascism an obsessive preoccupation with community decline, humiliation, and victimhood, as well as compensatory cults of unity, energy, and purity, in which a mass-based party of committed nationalist militants embrace a credo of violence and ideology-driven armed militias (https://arnulfo.wordpress.com/2016/01/05/the-oregon-militia/ ).

-Gun owners tend to be among the political right, and Second Amendment support is a common thread among Tea Party demonstrators.
-One of the fundamental mantra of them is guns as a mechanism of check and balance against tyranny.
-It sounds like sedition.
-There is a not only idle talk, there is a trail of actual terrorist activity.
+Gun owners tend to be among the alt-right, and Second Amendment support is a common thread among them.
+Despite descibing themselves as law-biding-citizens, one of the fundamental mantra of them is guns as a mechanism of check and balance against tyranny.
+Although it sounds like a fundamental contradiciton to self-describe as law-abiding while caliming sedition as a fundamental right, the call to sedition is not only idle talk, there is a trail of actual terrorist activity.
 The Hutterite militia in Michigan was planning to kill police officers but they had not actually done anything violent before they were arrested, and their ultimate goal was to war against the anti-Christ.
 Timothy McVeigh in 1995 blamed the US Government for attacks against American citizens at Waco and Ruby Ridge.

-The gun crowd likes to wax eloquent about protecting our natural rights with our weapons when the government becomes unconstitutional, and all other avenues have failed.
-They see themselves as law abiding insurrects that do not use violence and have confidence in the ballot box, and that that ensure that the government can’t stray too far toward tyranny.
+The gun crowd likes to wax eloquent about protecting their natural rights with their weapons when the government becomes unconstitutional.
+They see themselves as law-abiding-insurrects, that do not use violence, and have confidence in the ballot box, but have a duty to ensure that the government can’t stray too far toward tyranny.
 It sounds like fools playing with fire.
 A fire that will get us all burned.